MLB prepared to voluntarily recognize minor league union

 The Major League Baseball Players Association launched the unionization drive on Aug.
 28 and told MLB on Tuesday it had obtained signed authorization cards from the approximately 5,500 players with minor league contracts.
 If MLB had declined to accept the union, the players’ association’s next step would have been to ask the National Labor Relations Board to conduct an authorization election.

-”We, I believe, notified the MLBPA today that we’re prepared to execute an agreement on voluntary recognition.
-I think they’re working on the lanaguage as we speak,” baseball Commssioner Rob Manfred said during a news conference to announce on-field rules changes for next season.
+“We, I believe, notified the MLBPA today that we’re prepared to execute an agreement on voluntary recognition.
+I think they’re working on the language as we speak,” baseball Commissioner Rob Manfred said during a news conference Friday to announce on-field rules changes for next season.

 Both sides were exchanging language Friday for a proposed card-check agreement.
-Players with Dominican Summer League contracts will not be included in the bargaining unit.
+MLB maintains players with Dominican Summer League contracts will not be included in the bargaining unit, while the union would not state its position.

+“We are pleased Major League Baseball is moving forward with this process in a productive manner,” union head Tony Clark said in a statement.
+“While there are significant steps remaining, we are confident discussions will reach a positive outcome.”

 Major leaguers negotiated their first collective bargaining agreement in 1968.
 They have had nine work stoppages during a period of gains that saw the big league average salary rise from $19,000 in 1967 to over $4 million this year.
 Players on 40-man rosters on option to the minor leagues have been represented by the union since 1981.